inplayer-org/inplayer-ui/src/elements/DatePicker/Readme.md

-DatePicker is a componet for picking range for dates.
+DatePicker is a component for picking range for dates.
 It takes a `startDate` and `endDate` as a prop( momentPropTypes.momentObj or null), `startDateId` and `endDateId`, `calendarInfo` prop which can be a boolean (if true, the presets are shown).

 ```jsx static
 const moment = require('moment');